 Section 3.
 Applicability and Scope

 This regulation applies to all individual and group insurance policies and certificates providing hospital indemnity or other fixed indemnity, accident only, specified accident, specified disease, limited benefit health and disability income protection, referred to collectively in Section 1 of the Act and hereafter, as “supplementary health insurance,” delivered or issued for delivery in this state on and after [insert effective date] that are not specifically exempted from this regulation.
-This regulation applies to short-term, limited-duration insurance coverage delivered or issued for delivery in this state regardless of the situs of the delivery of the contract on and after [insert effective date], which, unless otherwise specified, is included in the definition of “short-term health insurance” under the Act.
+This regulation applies to short-term, limited-duration insurance coverage offered, delivered or issued for delivery to residents of this state regardless of the situs of the delivery of the contract on and after [insert effective date].

 B. This regulation applies to limited scope dental coverage and limited scope vision coverage only as specified.